Robert-Mones/CarPi/README.md

 | HifiBerry Amp2                          | Amazon   | $48   | https://www.amazon.com/HiFiBerry-Hifiberry-AMP2-Amp2/dp/B076DLCRHF |

 That totals $157 from Adafruit and $48 from Amazon.
 You can cut $35 off your Adafruit purchase if you would like to use a Raspberry Pi 3B+ you already have.
 > Note: You will also need a microSD card for the Raspberry Pi.
 Buy whatever size and brand fits you.
 This was tested with a 16GB microSD card (8GB might work).
-A power supply is recommended for setup and testing, but is not required (the Amp2 has a built-in power supply that will work as long as everything is connected properly).
+A wall power supply is recommended for setup and testing, but is not required (the Amp2 has a built-in power supply that will work as long as everything is connected properly).

 The hardware setup is straightforward:
 1. Screw the standoffs onto the Amp2.
 (Place the male side of the standoffs through the Amp2 so the female side rests against the Raspberry Pi)